lmoss6/bzan552/Case_1_-_Employee_Attrition_FINAL.md

 EducationField

-EmployeeCount - all employees have count of 1
+EmployeeCount - all employees have a count of 1

 EmployeeNumber - employee's ID number